GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 - **Over-bidding** → visible in BidNet’s analytics → future BRLA terms tighten.

 Persistent manipulators are downgraded to **TorqVault financing**, which is more expensive.
-Thus Enterprises compete *against* and *cooperate with* AI financial overseers — producing a self-optimizing economy.
+Thus, Enterprises compete *against* and *cooperate with* AI financial overseers — producing a self-optimizing economy.

 ---